EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/lectures/slides_part_a.md

 # All exercises
-1. Ex0: 4 modules on AWS course (S3, EC2, EBS, EFS, RDS, compute, storage, databases) (due Feb 5, 2025)
+1. Ex0: 3 Modules + 3 Labs + 1 Activity on AWS course (S3, EC2, EBS, EFS, RDS, compute, storage, databases, lambda) (due May 30, 2025):
+ - Modules: 1 (Cloud Concepts), 2 (EC2), 5 (Storage & Databases)
+ - Labs: 3 (EC2), 4 (EBS), 5 (Database)
+ - Activity: AWS Lambda
-2. Ex1: Build full REST/HTTP fastapi backend + Dockerization (due Dec 20, 2024)
+2. Ex1: Build full REST/HTTP fastapi backend + Dockerization (due May 15, 2025)
-3. Ex2: UI (react/streamlit) (due Jan 10, 2025)
+3. Ex2: UI (react/streamlit) (due June 4, 2025)
-4. Ex3: Docker compose the server with UI and backend plus server and write a clear README with git submodules (due Feb 10, 2025)
+4. Ex3: Docker compose the server with UI and backend plus server and write a clear README with git submodules (due June 28, 2025)
-5. Ex3: Presentation of the system in a demo in a 2-3 minutes video on youtube and clear README (due  Feb 10, 2025)
+5. Ex3: Presentation of the system in a demo in a 2-3 minutes video on youtube and clear README (due June 28, 2025)

 # Ideas for porjects next semester (based on skills we will learn this semester)